Skip to main content

 Card tab

-Shows the current card with all related attributes, grouped into fieldsets if applicable.
+Displays the current card with all attributes, grouped into fieldsets when configured.

-The card displayed here is highlighted in yellow in the graph.
-Selecting a different card updates the information shown.
+The selected card is highlighted in yellow in the graph.
+Selecting a different card updates the displayed data.

 Relations tab

-Shows the list of cards related to the selected card.
-For each card:
+Displays the list of cards related to the selected card.
+On each row is indicated:

 • code